 We believe that knowledge is power and ensure that staff are aware of all the additional learning needs of our students.
 In September staff receive information on specific strategies to help our new students and this continues throughout their time with us.
 We review this information often to ensure that we are doing everything possible to allow our students to be successful, and we encourage parents and carers to be part of this process.
 Our staff have access to all student information so that every individual is supported with their learning and progress in lessons.

-We know that the key to successful learning within the classroom comes from teachers understanding our students’ needs and the way this may impact their learning.
-We run regular training opportunities for our staff including termly sessions provided by outside agencies including ADD-vance and the Autism Education Trust.
-All of our teaching staff have received the ‘Making Sense of Autism’ (previously known as tier 1) training.
+We know that the key to successful learning within the classroom comes from teachers’ understanding our students’ needs and the way this may impact their learning.
+We run regular training opportunities for our staff throughout the year to support their understanding of student needs and further develop their knowledge of strategies in the classroom.

 From the Start

 All of our students take part in an online reading test when they join us, so we can monitor their literacy ability from the start and identify those that would benefit from extra support.
-We constantly review the attainment of our students and have a large range of interventions that we can put into place where they are needed.
-A few examples are social skills workshops, one-to-one or small group literacy and numeracy lessons, paired reading and access to new technology to support learning in the classroom.
+As a school we constantly review the attainment of our students and have a range of interventions that we can put into place where they are appropriate.
+A few examples are social skills workshops, one-to-one or small group literacy, and access to assistive technology to support learning in the classroom.

 Support in Lessons

-The support we offer comes in many different forms; it can be something as small as individually checking a student’s understanding to coloured overlays and use of a laptop where appropriate.
+The support we offer comes in many different forms; it can be something as small as individually checking a student’s understanding and breaking down instructions to the use of assistive technology on their Chromebooks.
 The way our students are supported varies according to their individual needs and we have the expertise within the department to ensure all of these are catered for successfully.
-We have two additional support teachers who work with us and this has enabled us to offer more small group and one-to-one interventions for a range of needs and to a much larger number of students.
+We have three full-time and two part-time additional support teachers who work with us and this has enabled us to offer more small group and one-to-one interventions for a range of needs and to a larger number of students.

-We have a committed team of Teaching Assistants who do fantastic work and have hugely improved our flow of information to ensure we never miss a beat when it comes to looking out for every student.
-They usually specialise within one of the core subject areas and have a huge amount of experience and knowledge for us to call upon.
+We have a committed team of Learning Mentors who do fantastic work and have hugely improved our flow of information to ensure we never miss a beat when it comes to looking out for every student.
+They have a huge amount of experience and knowledge for us to call upon.

 Support in Examinations

 We are continually investing in new technology to improve the learning experience for our students.
-We are discovering new and exciting ways to support them, especially in literacy.
+We are discovering new and exciting ways to support them, especially with their literacy skills.

 Using the latest software and hardware to promote independent learning and increase motivation, we aim to boost self-esteem and ensure students have the necessary skills to succeed in the future.
 A good example of this is students who have access to electronic reading software to support their literacy needs.

 We offer a supportive environment in which to form new friendships at lunch and break time.
-Students can take part in various activities, such as board games club, Art Club and sports teams throughout the year and are actively encouraged to get involved.
+Students can take part in various activities, such as board games club, art club, homework club and sports teams throughout the year, and are actively encouraged to get involved.

-In addition to this we run a Homework Club every day after school to allow students access to computers and receive support in all aspects of their work.
+In addition to this we run a Homework Club Tuesday to Thursday after school to allow students access to support in all aspects of their work.

-For further information, you can find our Special Educational Needs Policy on the school website.
+For further information, you can find our SEND Policy and SEND School Information Report on the school website.

 - Miss Angela Benucci – Learning Support Manager